In the 8 July 2015 Budget the Chancellor announced that pension input periods (PIP) for all pension plans would be aligned with the tax year.

 The period that started on 9 July 2015 and ended on the 5 April 2016 is known as the post-alignment tax year, this was also the next PIP.
-The annual allowance that applied to this PIP was £0, however, any unused annual allowance from the pre-alignment period could be used in the post-alignment PIP.
-However, the maximum amount that could be used in this way was capped at £40,000.
+The annual allowance that applied to this PIP was £0, any unused annual allowance from the pre-alignment period could be used in the post-alignment PIP.
+The maximum amount that could be used in this way was capped at £40,000.

 This was done to ensure that individuals did not unfairly face tax charges that were caused by PIPs being brought into alignment with the tax year.

 Firstly the ability to carry forward unused annual allowance is still possible but the treatment of the payments made in PIPs ending in the 2015/16 tax year are treated slightly differently from normal years.

 The combined pre and post-alignment periods are treated as one tax year for calculating what unused annual allowance can be carried forward.